avenix/WDK/README.md

 DataLoader.SaveComputer(arcChain,'goalkeeperChain.mat');
 ```
-This chain of computations produces a feature table that can be used within the *EvaluationApp* to study the performance of different machine learning algorithms.
+This chain of computations produces a feature table that can be used within the *Assessment App* to study the performance of different machine learning algorithms.

 ## Reusable Components